OffworldAstronaut/DrunkardWalk/README.md

 ### Classes

 - `Drunkard`: Represents a walker who moves left or right based on a coin flip.
 - `Sidewalk`: Environment for a single walker.
-Contains logic for walking and plotting.
 - `City`: Simulates many walkers on their own sidewalks.
 Serves as basis for calculating ensemble statistics.

 ---